 DELFIN (Decentralized Feed-In)

-Predicting the effects of decentralized integration of heat from renewable energy sources and other heat generators into district heating grids
+Predicting the effects of decentralized integration of heat from renewable energy sources and other heat generators into district heating networks

 - District heating